addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 });
 ```

 If testing this spec before your models have been written, you'll incur a failing test, as expected.
 What's required for the spec to pass is a default value for the attribute ```text```.
-We can implement this default value with some other useful defaults (which we'll be using shortly) in our Todo model as follows:
+We can set this and some other useful defaults (which we'll be using shortly) in our Todo model as follows:

 ```javascript
 window.Todo = Backbone.Model.extend({

     defaults: {